- Can I use my prescription from Ireland in another country?

 - Date the prescription is issued

-- The quantity and strength.
+- Quantity and strength.

-- The dosage or instructions for use.
+- Dosage or instructions for use.

 Not all of these details are needed for a prescription in Ireland so, if you will be using a prescription in another country, you should check that the doctor has included all the information listed above.

 Your prescription is subject to the rules of the country where you are getting the medicine.
 For example, in some countries a prescription may only be accepted in the pharmacy for a certain time period after it is written.

 Some medicines may not be authorised for sale or may not be available in another country.
 You can check if your medicine is available for sale in another EEA member state with the national contact point for cross-border healthcare in each country.